mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-running.md

     ![](assets/ip-warmup-plan-run-more-actions.png)

+## Split a phase {#split-phase}

-1. At any point, if you want to use a different campaign starting from a specific run, select the **[!UICONTROL Split to a new phase option]** from the three dots icon.
+At any point, if you want to use a different campaign starting from a specific run, select the **[!UICONTROL Split to a new phase option]** from the three dots icon.

 A new phase is created for the remaining runs of the current phase.
 Follow the steps [above](#define-phases) to define the new phase.

-    For example, if you select this option for run #4, runs #4 to #8 will be moved to a new phase.
+For example, if you select this option for Run #4, Runs #4 to #8 will be moved to a new phase.

 <!--
 You don't have to decide the campaign upfront.
 You can do a split later.
 It's a work in progress plan: you activate one run at a time with a campaign and you always have the flexibility to modify it while working on it.